 Occupational Therapists work with individuals of all ages whose ability to function in everyday life has been disrupted because of physical illness or injury, the aging process, birth defects, disease process, or mental illness.
 Occupational Therapy helps individuals restore, maintain, and develop skills that are essential for independent functioning, health, and well being.
 In the hospital setting, Occupational Therapists work with patients to safely participate in basic activities of daily living and facilitate early mobilization.

 Job shadowing in the occupational therapy department will include an overview of the typical work day for an occupational therapist, the opportunity to discuss the education and career path required to become an occupational therapist, and observe the occupational therapist interacting with patients.

 The job shadowing experience is for all students interested in pursuing education in the field of occupational therapy.
+This job shadowing experience is open to college students only who are pursuing education in the field of occupational therapy.
 Priority will be given to individuals who are currently applying to or are enrolled in a Occupational Therapy program.

 The Division of Hematology and Oncology’s student shadowing program provides students with the opportunity to gain exposure to the health care of adults with cancer and blood disorders.
 The program encourages students to explore careers in medicine and begin to consider areas of focus within oncology/hematology.
 By shadowing one of our physicians as they conduct their daily tasks, students can gain a realistic idea of their field and work environment.

 Our patients often require complex medical care in a variety of settings including outpatient clinics (downtown campus or at satellite locations).